mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 70 - Anemic Model Generators/readme.md

 *Anemic Models are the problem.
 Anemic Model Generators are the Meta Problem.*

-> TL;DR: Do not create anemic objects.
+> TL;DR: Don't create anemic objects.
 Much less with automatic tools.

 # Problems 😔